 iii Competition Act

-The class action came to be recognised under India's new Competition Act in 2002.
+Class actions have also been provided for under India's new Competition Act, 2002.
 The basic structure is the same as under the CPC (i.e., that the loss or damage has been caused to numerous persons with the same interest and the Tribunal has granted permission to one or more of those persons to litigate on behalf of the class).
-The Competition Act provides that the class action CPC provisions apply.
+The Competition Act provides that the class action CPC provisions shall apply.
 However, to date, the class action provisions under the Competition Act have not been tested.

 iv Public interest litigation

 There is an altogether different dimension of representative suits in India in the form of public interest litigation (PIL).
 This is a unique and expansive jurisdiction carved out by Indian courts in which any person (without the need to disclose any locus standi or special grievance) can espouse a public cause.
 These petitions lie before the high courts or the Supreme Court of India, in exercise of their writ jurisdiction.
 Indian courts have been extremely liberal in entertaining PIL actions (to the extent of being accused of crossing their legitimate constitutional bounds and transgressing into the realm of the legislative and the executive).
 PIL actions, however, are highly popular, resorted to regularly, and here to stay.
 They cover virtually every conceivable facet of public life, including the right to a clean environment, food, water, education and medical care.